Performance over 10 years

 NMX30 Infrastructure Global

-The NMX30 Infrastructure Global is designed to represent the global performance of the infrastructure asset class and comprises the 30 most highly capitalised and liquid basic Infrastructure companies.
+The NMX30 Infrastructure Global is designed to represent the global performance of the infrastructure asset class and comprises the 30 most highly capitalized and liquid basic Infrastructure companies.
 The index is diversified across regions, currencies and infrastructure sectors.
 Basic Infrastructure companies refer to companies with own and/or operate a core infrastructure network facility in the infrastructure sectors Energy, Transport, Water and Communication (ICT).

 Listed Alternatives, which provide efficient access to alternative asset classes, have attractive risk and return characteristics in the long-run, which is supported empirically by the set of representative performance benchmarks for the private equity, infrastructure and private debt asset classes.